| EXECUTIVE SUMMARY

 leaders of other governments, particularly LDCs.

-31. The World Population Plan of Action and the
+31. The World Population Plan of Action and the resolutions adopted by consensus by 137 nations at the

 August 1974 U.N.
 World Population Conference, though